hsurisetti/BikeSharing/README.md

 <img src="https://github.com/hsurisetti/BikeSharing/blob/main/screenshots/TopStartingStations.png" width=400 />

 ### Top Stations Map

-   A map has been created to show the top stations visually in those respective locations.The top station where the trips made are more than 10,000 is mostly located in lower Manhattan.
+   A map has been created to show the top stations visually in the respective locations.The top station where the trips made are more than 10,000 is mostly located in lower Manhattan.

 <img src="https://github.com/hsurisetti/BikeSharing/blob/main/screenshots/TopStationsMap.png" width=400 />

 ### Top users by Age and Ride Duration

  The Top user group by ride duration mostly range from 25 to 35 years .There is an odd case where the data showed some spike around 50 years of age which might an exception for this case.

 <img src="https://github.com/hsurisetti/BikeSharing/blob/main/screenshots/TripDurationByAge.png" width=400/>

 ### Number of rides per day

+The number of rides seem to be significantly higher on Thursdays, Fridays and Saturdays compared to other days.

 <img src="https://github.com/hsurisetti/BikeSharing/blob/main/screenshots/NumberofRidesPerDay.png" width=400 />